matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

     body[0].appendChild(canvas);
 ```

 The timing function is a little harder.
-I obviously decided to go down the road of using reqest animation frame polyfill.
-Instead of the D3 timer function I have a run function and then I use request animation frame to call this at up to 60 frames per second.
+I obviously decided to go down the road of using request animation frame poly-fill.
+Instead of the [D3](http://d3js.org/) timer function I have a run function and then I use request animation frame to call this at up to 60 frames per second.

 ``` js
 (function() {